ucladx/pancan-panel-design/README.md

-## Shortlist targets for a hybridization capture-based cancer DNA sequencing panel
+## Design a hybridization capture-based cancer DNA sequencing panel

 ### Overview of required targets:
 * Cancer genes: Coding exons of all major transcripts of ~1k genes